flhoest/docGen/README.md

 # docGen
 Documentation generator for php functions library
-You may check this webpage for more details : https://www.lets-talk-about.tech/2021/06/php-easy-documentation-generator.html
+You may check this [webpage](https://www.lets-talk-about.tech/2021/06/php-easy-documentation-generator.html) for more details.